gvwilson/thirdbit/src/fiction/iffy/index.md

 he added over his shoulder as he stalked away.
 "I'm tired o' havin' her underfoot."

-Aunt Naggie slumped and took a deep breath.
-"Thanks auntie," Iffy said,
-nudging her lightly with her shoulder.
-Her foster mother smiled shakily.

 It only took Aunt Naggie a minute to gather a trio of sturdy mesh bags and an ancient handheld scanner that she swore would warn them of anything toxic.
-Iffy slipped a few small tools into a waistbelt under her coat.
-If Aunt Naggie asked,
-she'd say that someone might have mending she could do for a few rand while her foster mother haggled over onions and noodles.
+Iffy slipped a few small tools into a waistbelt under her coat in case anyone had mending she could do for a few rand while her foster mother haggled over onions and noodles.

 After dragging a shaver over her scalp